Neuroquila-n8fall/JunkersControl/README.md

 - When OTA is triggered, all connections will be terminated except the one used for OTA because otherwise the update will fail.
 The MC will keep working.
 - The OTA feature is confirmed working with Arduino IDE and Platform.io but for the latter you have to adapt the settings inside `platformio.ini` to your preference.

-## Configuration / Setup
+## Getting Started
+1) Make a copy of `configuration.json.template` inside the `data` folder and name it `configuration.json`
-1) See `configuration.json` inside the `data` folder to configure the project to your requirements.
+2) Use this `configuration.json` to configure the project to your requirements.
-2) Upload the project
+3) Upload the project
-3) Now It will format the SPIFFS filesystem.
+4) Now It will format the SPIFFS filesystem.
-4) `Build Filesystem Image` and `Upload Filesystem Image` so the configuration is stored on SPIFFS
+5) `Build Filesystem Image` and `Upload Filesystem Image` so the configuration is stored on SPIFFS
-5) It will now read this config and will reach operational status
+6) It will now read this config and will reach operational status

 You should be able to perform OTA updates now for both application and configuration.

+### Configuration

 ## Dedicated PCB